Heights of butterfly trees: Heights of butterfly trees

-\begin{remark} Experiments suggest that the average height of nonsimple butterfly trees lies much closer to the lower bound in \Cref{thm: nsbt}.
-For example, computing the heights of 10\,000 such trees with $N = 2^{10} = 1\,024$ nodes—each built from an iid uniform nonsimple butterfly permutation (of which there are $2^{N-1} \approx 8.99 \cdot 10^{307}$)—yields a sample mean of $119.15$.
-This is much nearer to the theoretical lower bound of $113.33$ than to the upper bound of $1\,313.53$ (which exceeds the maximal possible height of $N-1=1\,023$). \Cref{fig:sample bsts histogram} shows a histogram of the computed heights from these 10\,000 trials.
-While the sample minimum of $62$ matched the exact minimal height for the simple butterfly trees (cf.\ \Cref{t: s height cnts}), the sample maximum of $242$ was smaller than that of roughly 11\% ($112/1\,024$) of the simple butterfly trees. \end{remark}
+Further supporting this trend, we compute the heights of $100{,}000$ nonsimple butterfly trees with $N = 2^{10} = 1{,}024$ nodes—each sampled from an iid uniform nonsimple butterfly permutation (of which there are $2^{1{,}023} \approx 8.988 \cdot 10^{307}$).
+The resulting sample mean of $118.66$ lies much closer to the lower bound of $113.33$ than to the upper bound of $1{,}313.53$ (which again exceeds the maximal possible height of $N - 1 = 1{,}023$).
+Notably, the sample minimum of $56$ lies below the minimal height of $62$ for simple butterfly trees (cf.\ \Cref{t: s height cnts}), while the sample maximum of $263$ falls below that of 2\% ($22/1{,}024$) of the simple trees. \Cref{fig:sample bsts histogram} displays a histogram of the sampled heights {scaled by $N^\alpha=(3/2)^{10} \approx 57.6650$, yielding a scaled sample mean of $2.0588$}. {The histogram shape also suggests a potential limiting distribution for $H_n / N^\alpha$ that parallels the theta limiting distribution family arising in the height analysis of random rooted planar trees (e.g., see Proposition~V.4 in~\cite{flajolet_sedgewick}) and (unlabeled) binary trees \cite{flajolet1982average}.}